Woman says she was strip-searched at airport, authorities tight-lipped | Law-Order

 The airport authorities distanced themselves from the episode.

-“We have nothing to say as it's got to do with the CISF,” a communication team member of the airport told PTI.
+''We have nothing to say as it (matter) has got to do with the CISF," a communication team member of the airport told PTI.

 The CISF was not available to comment on the issue despite repeated calls.